MattArnold/gaia-vora/index.md

 To begin your turn, rotate the Planet one, two, or three steps.
 Each step trips the ratchet-stopper once.
 You must spend a Star to stop at one step, or to rotate the Planet three steps.
 If you rotate the Planet two steps, you do not need to spend a Star.
 Once spent, Stars are gone for the rest of the game, so use them carefully!

 After **each** rotation step, the Life-Forms in the location under the Moon eat each other.
-See the section "The Moon".
+See the section "[the Moon](#the-moon)".

 ### 2- End your turn by activating the Sun, Rainbow, Storm, or Meteor.

 <img src="assets/images/sky-objects.png" width="200px">

 The corners of the board are "Sky Objects".
-Each Sky Object (Sun, Rainbow, Storm, or Meteor) has a different power.
+Each Sky Object ([Sun](#the-sun-or-the-rainbow), [Rainbow](#the-sun-or-the-rainbow), [Storm](#the-storm), or [Meteor](#the-meteor)) has a different power.
 After you have rotated the planet, choose a Sky Object, and activate its power on the Tile beneath it.

-Life-forms are born under the Rainbow and the Sun, migrate out from under the Storm, and get blown up when the Meteor drops a Tile on them.
+Life-forms are born under [the Rainbow](#the-sun-or-the-rainbow) and the Sun, migrate out from under [the Storm](#the-storm), and get blown up when [the Meteor](#the-meteor) drops a Tile on them.
 But you may only activate one of these Sky Objects per turn.
 See the following sections for how to activate the power of the Sky Object you chose.

 *If it is not possible to completely fulfill the instructions of a Sky Object, carry them out as much as possible.
 Skip any steps that are impossible.*